aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 We'll be building a pipeline that consists of:

-1. A Lambda function to take ride telemetry data from S3, and fan-out to multiple invocations of downstream Lambda functions (annotated item #1)
+1. A Lambda function to take ride telemetry data from S3 and leverage a fan-out process to invoke multiple downstream Lambda processing functions (annotated item #1)
 1. An SQS queue to trigger the downstream consumers from the fan-out Lambda function (annotated item #2)
 1. A Lambda function consumer (annotated item #3) that will take items from the queue, look up the relevant weather station ID (based on lat/long proximity), and write the data record(s) out to a new location in S3